fair-ease/book-marine-omics-observation/book/03-extra-analysis/01-co-occurrence-networks.md

 df_centrality
 ```

-The node number identifiers correspond to the NCBI tax_id.
+The node identifiers correspond to the NCBI tax_id.
 Is any node shared in the high centrality table?

 ```{code-cell}
 sum(df_centrality['node'].value_counts() > 1)
 ```

-Whole table
+Whole table looks like this

 ```{code-cell}
 DF.head()